Small bowel diverticula: Clinical manifestations, diagnosis, and management

 ETIOLOGY AND PATHOGENESIS

 Duodenal diverticula usually occur near the papilla of Vater [1,3].
 Less than 10 percent of duodenal diverticula are located in the first and fourth part of the duodenum.
 The vast majority of duodenal diverticula are extraluminal and are thought to be acquired as a result of herniation through a defect caused by the entrance of large vessels [1,4,5].
 Intraluminal diverticula are usually congenital and result from incomplete canalization of the intestinal lumen after the embryonic proliferative epithelial stage, producing a duodenal diaphragm or web .
 Intraluminal diverticula are lined on both sides with duodenal mucosa, and an eccentric opening is usually proximal in the sac.
-Extraluminal duodenal diverticula are associated with an increased risk of pigment stones, possibly due to bacterial contamination of the biliary tree due to stasis within the diverticula and deconjugation of bilirubin glucuronide [1,5].
+Extraluminal duodenal diverticula are associated with an increased risk of pigment stones, possibly due to bacterial contamination of the biliary tree due to stasis within the diverticula resulting in deconjugation of bilirubin glucuronide [1,5].

 Jejunal diverticula are usually multiple and localized to the proximal jejunum.
 Jejunoileal diverticula may be composed of mucosa and submucosa only, or of all layers of the jejunal wall.
 They are frequently associated with disorders of intestinal motility, such as progressive systemic sclerosis, visceral neuropathies, and myopathies.
 Familial aggregation has been described in case series, suggesting that some cases may be heritable [7,8].
 The cause of jejunoileal diverticula is unclear, but abnormalities in peristalsis, intestinal dyskinesia, and high intraluminal pressure have been implicated in the pathogenesis.
 In patients with visceral myopathy, atrophy of the jejunal wall from one side and increased luminal pressure from the other may lead to the protrusion of the small intestinal mucosa through the defects in the lamina muscularis mucosae, resulting in the formation of small intestinal diverticula .